dChiamp/haus-components/README.md

 ## Video Stage

 If use slots with video stage, you'll probably want to set it's mode prop to be `fit-to-parent`.
 If you do this, be aware of the markup that video-stage wraps around the slot.
 It's uses this markup to figure out the height of the elements in the slot.
 Often times using `position: absolute` will mean the slot has `height: 0`, so be aware that the iFrame will be sized bigger than you want if you do that.
+Same with adding a margin to things in the slots, it will work better with paddings.

 ## Carousel Scrolljack